mikekitckchan/techblog/_posts/2019-08-28-bootstrap-tutorial .md

   </body>
 ```

 In the example above, we put everything in a container.
-Then use css to place the container 30% from the left and 25% from the top.
-Thus, it would be showing something like below:
+Then we can use css to place the container 30% from the left and 25% from the top.
+Now, it look much better than before:

 <span class="image"><img src="{{ 'assets/images/bootstraptutorial3.png' | relative_url }}" alt="" /></span>

+## Adding Bootstrap default Component

+In Bootstrap, there are many default components like navbar and buttons etc. You can find these all from www.getbootstrap.com.